keebenthusiast/Kiss-Light_Hub/README.md

 The idea is essentially make it to make the implementation as simple as possible, but aim for expert home automation enthusiasts.

+The end goal is to make this portable enough to work on a standard Rasbperry Pi, but possible to throw in an openwrt-enabled router as an enclosed solution.

 ## Installation

 ### WORK IN PROGRESS